 Shelter for Livestock

 Tarps make a sturdy and reliable shelter for livestock.
-When there’s storm, you can set up a temporary shelter for your livestock.
+When there’s a storm, you can set up a temporary shelter for your livestock.
 Most animals can get through extreme weather conditions if they can just get out of the rain.
 Tarps are easy to install and move around.
 So, in case there’s flooding, you can take them off in the quickest time possible.

 Cover for Firewood